truongchau2602/Fuse-Multi-Labels-Classification/README.md

-# SOTA classifcation pipeline with Transformer
+# SOTA multi-label classifcation pipeline with Transformer backbone and Transformer head
 The official SOTA classifcation pipeline of our project

 ## Requirements